stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > We can invite to Discord channel or invite to one of our Marketing meetings - [1.00.36](https://youtu.be/wnVupMQtjp4?t=3636) - **Tyler Wales**

+### Collaborating with other businesses - [1.01.06](https://youtu.be/wnVupMQtjp4?t=3666) - **Troy Egan**

+> Collaborating with other businesses who are approaching NFT-DAO about launching a marketplace.
+Trying to figure out what a collaboration looks like from a DAO's perspective.